UPennCBE544/2023.github.io/ProjectDescription.md

 This is part two of the final project.
 In this part, you will be studying your assigned silicate (forsterite, enstatite, larnite, wollastonite) surface with appropriate facet and termination.
 You will be carrying out similar calculations as before.
 You need less calculations but each calculations will take longer.

+Starting from here, you are suggested to work together with your assigned teammates for combined results and analysis.

 Although MgO and CaO are chemically the simpliest minerals for carbonation, you have already seen the thorough investigation of surface CO<sub>2</sub> adsorption is rather demanding.
 As we delve into more complex and asymmetric surfaces, the calculations that need to be done are skyrocketing.
 For example, for each larnite unit cell, there are four unique calciums and six oxygens exposed, whereas there are only one unqiue calcium and one oxygen in CaO.
 To fully cover every single site as what we have done for MgO and CaO, it requires 20 times as much as our previous work!
 Of course, the computational resources don't allow us to do this.
 Instead, we are going to start with focusing on one of the oxygen sites only, but note the oxygen sites are no longer equivalent, as the strucutre is highly assymmetric.

 **Task 1: Adsorption energy of CO<sub>2</sub>, CO<sub>3</sub>, and HCO<sub>3</sub>**